DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

     Returns
     -------
     result_df : pandas.DataFrame
-        A dataframe consisting of the independent variables, adjusted r-squared value, and maximum correlation between the independent variables
+        A dataframe consisting of the independent variables, adjusted R-squared value, and maximum correlation between the independent variables
     '''
     # Exit function if dependent variable is NOT numerical